syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Serialization.md

 {% endhighlight %}

-* Html / Native template needs to be retained in the application level, while loading the native and html node.
+* HTML / Native template needs to be retained in the application level, while loading the native and HTML node.

 {% highlight html %}